"When Harry Met Sally" Chocolate Cake

 - Poke 12 evenly-spaced holes in the cake with the handle of a wooden spoon.
 Fill the holes with the condensed milk.
 This will take a few minutes.
 You will need to fill the holes one at a time, wait a moment while the milk soaks in, and then repeat the process until all of the milk is used.

 - Next cover the top of the cake with the ice cream topping.
 Place the cake in the freezer for about 20 minutes.
 This will allow the ice cream topping to firm up a bit.
 Remove the cake from the freezer and cover with the whipped topping.

-- NOTE: You can use whatever flavor of ice cream topping you prefer.
-I used chocolate fudge, but you could substitute milk chocolate, caramel, butterscotch, etc.
+- Use whatever flavor of ice cream topping you wish.
+I love chocolate fudge, but you could substitute milk chocolate, caramel, butterscotch, etc.

 © 2013 Linda Lum